caseykneale/PickingALanguage2020/fieldnotes/adventure.md

 Haskell was one of the first languages that when I read the through the secondary sources for tutorials made complete sense to me.
 Then I'd go to read the docs and feel like I crash-landed on an alien planet.
 There's a chicken and egg problem in that, you will not understand the documentation until your understand the language.
 Start small and work your way up.

 If you can get past that, and learn some of the syntax from the great resources that are freely available you'll find something beautiful.
-I highly reccommend any books by (Stephen Diehl)[http://dev.stephendiehl.com/fun/WYAH.pdf], or (learn you a haskell)[http://learnyouahaskell.com/] for learning materials.
+I highly reccommend any books by [Stephen Diehl](http://dev.stephendiehl.com/fun/WYAH.pdf), or [learn you a haskell](http://learnyouahaskell.com/) for learning materials.
 I mean, the language is everything you'd want in a hobby, it makes you think, then it let's you hack, VSCode autocompletes the boilerplate in a way that only a very well thought out language could.
 Was a real treat.

 I wrote my first Monad intentionally in Haskell writing a Depth First Search,
 ```haskell